MicrosoftDocs/win32/desktop-src/MSIProv/win32-directoryspecification.md

 ---
 title: Win32\_DirectorySpecification class
 description: The Win32\_DirectorySpecification class represents the directory layout for the product.
-Each instance of the class represents a directory in both the source image and the destination image. ms.assetid: 'c298bdba-342d-4330-9dd3-7b6aaec9b2d9'
+Each instance of the class represents a directory in both the source image and the destination image. ms.assetid: c298bdba-342d-4330-9dd3-7b6aaec9b2d9
-keywords: ["Win32_DirectorySpecification class", "Win32_DirectorySpecification class, described"]
+keywords:
+- Win32_DirectorySpecification class
+- Win32_DirectorySpecification class, described
 topic_type:
 - apiref
 api_name: